-In 1849 the Topographical Dictionary of Wales described the site as 'remarkably picturesque, and is adorned with some fine yew-trees, several of which, though of great age, are flourishing in full vigour'.
+In the 1833 and 1849 Topographical Dictionary of Wales, the site is described as 'remarkably picturesque, and is adorned with some fine yew-trees, several of which, though of great age, are flourishing in full vigour'.

 Wilson's 1870 Imperial Gazetteer of England and Wales described the churchyard as 'shaded by massive yew-trees'.

 The 1970 Brecon Yew Survey's plan showed 8 yews with girths of 12' and above.
-Four of these have gone, trees of 20', 14', 13' and 12'.
-I was told they were cut down in 1985 and new trees planted to replace them.